NCERT Solutions For Class 10 Science Chapter 11 Electricity

 The resistance of elements (alloys) of an electric heater is high.
 As current flows through this element, it becomes hot and glows red.

-The resistance of cord (metal like Cu or Al)of an electric heater is low.
-As current flow through this element, it does not becomes hot and does not glow red.
+The resistance of the cord (metal like Cu or Al)of an electric heater is low.
+As current flows through this element, it does not become hot and does not glow red.

 Q. 2.
 Compute the heat generated while transferring 96000 coulomb of charge in one hour through a potential difference of 50 V.